Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 Then, choose your preferred OnDemand app and start coding!
 Most work at the lab is conducted in R (use RStudio Server) or Python (use Jupyter).

 For most T-MSIS tasks, the interactive session has enough computing power to work on one year of data in a smaller state, e.g., South Dakota in 2018.
 When starting your session, you should be able to request six hours of one CPU core with 30 GB of RAM.
-When you want to run larger analyses, you'll need to [run a job with SLURM](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/).
+You can request OnDemand sessions with more cores and/or memory if you use the `day` or `week` partition.
+When you want to run your production analyses, you should [submit a job with SLURM](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/).

 ## Accessing storage@yale on Milgram

-Certain drives on storage@yale are also suitable for hisk-risk data and in rare cases we may need to transfer data between these.
+Certain drives on storage@yale are also suitable for hisk-risk data, and in rare cases we may need to transfer data between these.
 To connect to storage@yale on Milgram:

 - Begin a remote desktop session (Note: the file transfer will need to complete within the allotted time, you can reach out to YCRC to request a long session)
 - Open a file browser, click the pen and pencil icon next to the "Location" navigation, type `smb://storage.yale.edu/home/` and press enter